percona/proxysql-admin-tool-doc/source/configuring.rst

-Usually, to take a node down for maintenance, you need to identify that node, update its status in ProxySQL to ``OFFLINE_SOFT``, wait for ProxySQL to divert traffic from this node, and then initiate the shutdown or perform maintenance tasks.  |pxc| includes a special *maintenance mode* for nodes that enables you to take a node down without adjusting |proxysql| manually.
-This mode is controlled via `pxc_maint_mode variable`_, which is monitored by
-|proxysql| and can be set to one of the following values:
+Usually, to take a node down for maintenance, you need to identify that node, update its status in ProxySQL to ``OFFLINE_SOFT``, wait for ProxySQL to divert traffic from this node, and then initiate the shutdown or perform maintenance tasks.  *Percona XtraDB Cluster* includes a special *maintenance mode* for nodes that enables you to take a node down without adjusting *ProxySQL* manually.
+This mode is controlled via `pxc_maint_mode_` variable, which is monitored by *ProxySQL* and can be set to one of the following values:

+* ``DISABLED``: This is the default state that tells ProxySQL to route traffic to the node as usual.

+* ``SHUTDOWN``: This state is set automatically when you initiate node shutdown.

+* ``MAINTENANCE``: You can manually change to this state if you need to perform maintenance on a node without shutting it down.

 .. include:: _res/links.txt
 .. include:: _res/replace.txt